Operationalization is a fundamental process in qualitative research, turning abstract concepts into measurable variables.

 The first step in operationalization is to identify the concept or constructs that need to be measured.
 This often begins with a thorough literature review to understand how the concept has been defined and measured in previous research.

-For instance, if the concept is "job satisfaction," researchers might explore various definitions and dimensions used in past studies.
+For instance, if the concept is "job satisfaction," researchers might look at various definitions and dimensions used in past studies.
 Identifying existing concepts helps to build on established knowledge and ensures that the research is grounded in a solid theoretical framework.

 Once the concept is identified, the next step is to develop indicators that represent the different dimensions of the concept.
 Indicators are specific, observable, and measurable elements that reflect the abstract concept.
 For job satisfaction, indicators might include factors such as work environment, salary, and relationship with colleagues.